charlottewright/Polyommatus_atlantica_MS/8_diversity/README.md

 [heterozygosity](<https://github.com/charlottewright/P_atlantica_genome/upload/main/8_diversity/heterozygosity>)

-Data needed to plot genome-wide heterozygosity per species of Lycaenidae shown in Figure 6A.
+Code needed to perform quality-control on the variants (QC_variants.R) and generate the plots of depth, PHRED_quality scores, and variant allele frequency for each SNP displayed in Figure S9.
+Also contains the data needed to plot genome-wide heterozygosity per species of Lycaenidae shown in Figure 6A.
 This data is plotted using an R script (plot_ROH_and_heterozygosity.R).

 [runs_of_homozygosity](<https://github.com/charlottewright/P_atlantica_genome/tree/main/8_diversity/runs_of_homozygosity>)